 - Managing the school's budget

-- Making sure that the curriculum is balanced and broadly based, in particular, that the National Curriculum and religious education are taught, and reporting on pupils' achievement in National Curriculum assessments and examination results
+- Making sure that the curriculum is balanced and broadly based, in particular, that the National Curriculum, religious education and Relationships and Sex education are taught, and reporting on pupils' achievement in National Curriculum assessments and examination results

 - Participating in the appointment of senior staff and regulating staff conduct and discipline.

-The Governing Committee is made up of a Chair, a Vice-Chair and four further Governors.
+The Governing Committee is made up of a Chair, a Vice-Chair and five further Governors.
 They are:

 - Mrs Emma Gilmore - Governor

-To make contact with any of the governors, please email email@example.com or write to the Chair of the Governors care of the School.
+To make contact with the Chair of Governors or any other governor, please email Neil Gallacher, Clerk to the Governors at email@example.com or write to the Chair of the Governors care of the School.